Classical Logic as Intuitionistic Logic with Duality: Introduction

-Sandqvist~\cite{Sandqvist2005inferentialist,Sandqvist2009CL} has given a B-eS for classical logic.
-This work addresses the following remarks by Dummett~\cite{Dummett1978}: \begin{quotation} `In the resolution of the conflict between [accepting classical inferences without recourse to the principle of bivalence] lies, as I see it, one of the most fundamental and intractable problems in the theory of meaning; indeed, in all philosophy. \end{quotation} While soundness with respect to this semantics is relatively straightforward, completeness is more complex relying on ideas from constructive mathematics.

-According to Sandqvist~\cite{Sandqvist2009CL}, de Campos-Sanz et al~\cite{Piecha2015failure}, and Makinson~\cite{makinson2014inferential} the semantics doesn't appear to admit disjunction ($\lor$) as a primitive.
-This encouraged the latter to gave an alternate proof of completeness by directly relating the B-eS to the logic's truth-functional semantics; later, Gheorghiu~\cite{Gheorghiu2024fol} gave a more native proof of completeness following ideas used by Sandqvist~\cite{Sandqvist2015IL} for intuitionistic propositional logic.

-Makinson~\cite{makinson2014inferential}, echoing de Campos Sanz et al.~\cite{decampossanz2014constructive}, has argued that the P-tS for classical logic given by Sandqvist~\cite{Sandqvist2009CL} has some limitation.
-The principal issue is that it is not very robust for it prioritizes $\to$ and $\bot$ over the other logical signs.
-This is the point of departure for this paper.
+In `Classical Logic without Bivalence' (\emph{Analysis}, 2009), Sandqvist~\cite{Sandqvist2009CL} gave a B-eS for classical logic.
+Soundness is relatively straightforward; completeness is more involved, relying on ideas from constructive mathematics including bar induction.
+The metalogical reasoning is entirely constructive, providing a genuinely anti-realist foundation for classical logic --- and arguably answering Dummett's challenge.

+Makinson~\cite{makinson2014inferential}, echoing de~Campos Sanz et al.~\cite{decampossanz2014constructive}, has identified two limitations of Sandqvist's approach.
+First, it is restricted to classical logic with connectives $\to$ and $\bot$ (and $\forall$); extension to $\land$ and $\lor$ was achieved only later by Stafford et al.~\cite{SPS2025}.
+Second, the completeness proof is technically involved, which led Makinson~\cite{makinson2014inferential} to develop an alternative proof passing through classical model-theoretic semantics --- a departure from the anti-realist programme.

-In contrast, Sandqvist \cite{Sandqvist2015IL} has given a B-eS for intuitionistic logic that is quite robust.
-What is more, the completeness proof is qutie natural; as Sandqvist \cite{Sandqvist2015IL} himself remarks: \begin{quote} `The mathematical resources required for the purpose are quite elementary; there will be no need to invoke canonical models, K\"onig’s lemma, or even bar induction. \end{quote} Gheorghiu et al.~\cite{IMLL,gheorghiu2024note} have argued that B-eS follows readily for logics whose natural deduction systems include a certain harmony as one can essentially copy this approach to completeness.
+This stands in notable contrast to Sandqvist's B-eS for intuitionistic logic~\cite{Sandqvist2015IL}.
+That system treats the full standard language and admits a completeness proof of a strikingly elementary character; as Sandqvist~\cite{Sandqvist2015IL} himself remarks: \begin{quote} `The mathematical resources required for the purpose are quite elementary; there will be no need to invoke canonical models, K\"{o}nig's lemma, or even bar induction.' \end{quote} The proof proceeds by simulating natural deduction derivations within specially constructed bases.
+Gheorghiu et al.~\cite{IMLL,gheorghiu2024note} have argued that B-eS completeness follows analogously for logics whose natural deduction systems exhibit a certain symmetry, since one can essentially copy this approach.
+Importantly, the proof is \emph{constructive}, thereby satisfying Dummett's philosophical desiderata.